davidkassa/southwest-checkin-3/README.markdown

 ## Web interface usage ##

 Enter a first and lastname, confirmation number, and email.
 The system will attempt to locate your reservation and add it to the system for automatic checkin.
-You will receive an email when you add your reservation to the system and again on your successful checkins for your flights.
+You will receive an email when you add your reservation to the system and again on successful checkins for your flights.
 Under a normal round trip scenario, you will be checked in for departure and arrival.

 To cancel the automatic checkin, simply [search](http://southwest-checkin.herokuapp.com/search) for the reservation and cancel it.

+To run the development server on `localhost:5000`:

+    $ python server.py

+Configuring the from email address and password in `sw_checkin_email.py` is required for the web interface.

 ## CLI Usage ##